jjbursik/weave/site/operational-guide/tasks.md

-Protocol versioning and feature negotiation are employed in Weave Net to enable incremental rolling upgrades - each major release maintains the ability to speak to the preceeding major release at a minimum, and connected peers only utilise features which both support.
+Protocol versioning and feature negotiation are employed in Weave Net to enable incremental rolling upgrades - each major release maintains the ability to speak to the preceding major release at a minimum, and connected peers only utilise features which both support.
 The general upgrade procedure is as follows: